Foot and Mouth Disease in Animals: Livestock Prevention Tips

 by Adobestock/jackienix

 Kathy H. struggled to shove her carry-on bag into the overhead compartment.
 She had just spent two weeks visiting distant relatives in England’s farm country, and stashed deep inside the bag was a pork sausage made there on her cousin’s farm.
 Kathy owned a dude ranch in northern Colorado, and was returning from her first visit to Europe.
-She had no way of knowing that in a little more than seven hours, her innocent, apparently small act of smuggling would lead to the most devastating outbreak of a contagious disease in American livestock since an outbreak of foot-and-mouth disease in 1929.
+She had no way of knowing that in a little more than seven hours, her innocent, apparently small act of smuggling would lead to the most devastating outbreak of a foot and mouth disease in animals since an outbreak in 1929.
 Her actions would lead to the mass slaughter of millions of animals and the economic demise of thousands of farmers and ranchers.

 Although Kathy’s story is strictly hypothetical, it is completely conceivable.
 Consider the reality:

-Foot-and-mouth disease (FMD) is a highly contagious virus that affects all cloven-hoofed livestock, including cattle, pigs, sheep and goats.
+Foot and mouth disease (FMD) in animals is a highly contagious virus that affects all cloven-hoofed livestock, including cattle, pigs, sheep and goats.
 It is the most contagious livestock disease, and, according to one U.S. Department of Agriculture official, “moves like wildfire.”
-More exotic livestock, such as l lamas, elk, deer, bison, bears, armadillos, hedgehogs and elephants, are also susceptible.
+More exotic livestock, such as llamas, elk, deer, bison, bears, armadillos, hedgehogs and elephants, are also susceptible.
 The disease can easily be transmitted in the air, by direct contact or by ingestion.
 Air currents and wind can transmit virus particles from heavily infected animals up to 40 miles away.

-The virus can be carried in uncooked, underprocessed meat, fat, and milk or food items produced from them (such as sausage, for instance).
+The FMD virus can be carried in uncooked, under-processed meat, fat, and milk or food items (such as sausage).
 Virus particles can be transmitted on contaminated inanimate objects like soil, clothing and shoes, surviving up to 46 days at room temperature.

 Online Store Logo